Gabemmanuel0809/Ruby-Banking-System-Prototype/README.md

 # Ruby-Banking-System-Prototype
-A simple OOP practice in Ruby
+A simple OOP practice in Ruby using #composition and #inheritance